-6 II.
+4 II.
 PURPOSE

-7 Q. WHAT IS THE PURPOSE OF YOUR DIRECT TESTIMONY IN THIS CASE?
+5 Q. WHAT IS THE PURPOSE OF YOUR DIRECT TESTIMONY IN THIS CASE?

-A. The purpose of my testimony is to provide background information surrounding the Company's application for certificates of convenience and necessity (CCN) for authority to acquire two wind generation projects that will be constructed in or near Empire's service territory (the "Wind Projects") by Tenaska Missouri Matrix Wind Holdings, LLC and Steelhead Missouri Matrix Wind Holdings, LLC ("Tenaska/Steelhead").
+- A. The purpose of my testimony is to provide background information surrounding the to acquire a wind generation project that will be constructed near Empire's service territory